-The Film “The Trouble with Handovers” has been made to highlight the vital importance of clinical handovers to patients’ safety.
+The Training DVD “The Trouble with Handovers” has been made to highlight the vital importance of clinical handovers to patients’ safety.
 Commissioned by the Ambulance Trust in 2010, it is used by the Patient Safety Federation and NHS for awareness and training.

 We follow the story of David, an elderly man with dementia, after he develops pneumonia and a crush fracture in his thoracic spine.
 David and his partially sighted wife have been coping OK at home with support of their daughter.
 But an admission to hospital goes badly wrong due to important information being lost at various handovers between staff.